DCI Data Centers to build $400m facility in Sydney

-DCI selected the Eastern Creek site for its proximity to the city’s key data centre and connectivity hubs, which means the company can provide lower-latency and direct access to Sydney.
+DCI selected the Eastern Creek site for its proximity to the city's key data center and connectivity hubs, which means the company can provide lower-latency and direct access to Sydney.

 DCI also notes that its Australian investment will benefit the Australian economy through job creation in construction and operational management of the site.

-In August 2020, the company also announced development approval for its second data centre in Adelaide.
-The Adelaide 2 data centre is scheduled for service readiness in Q4 2021 and is designed to provide services for defence, government, and secure cloud edge.
+In August 2020, the company also announced development approval for its second data center in Adelaide.
+The Adelaide 2 data center is scheduled for service readiness in Q4 2021 and is designed to provide services for defence, government, and secure cloud edge.

-In November 2020, DCI and Inner Range announced a technology partnership that enables Inner Range to fit out DCI’s data centres with security management solutions, and such as access control.
+In November 2020, DCI and Inner Range announced a technology partnership that enables Inner Range to fit out DCI's data centers with security management solutions, and such as access control.

 DCI notes that its top priority is to protect infrastructure and assets belonging to defence, government, and service provider customers.